-A German company that makes engines and transmissions for Israel's Merkava battle tank and Namer armored personnel carrier.
+A German company that makes transmissions for Israel's Merkava battle tank and Namer armored personnel carrier.

 Renk AG is a German manufacturer of transmissions (gearboxes), engines, and vehicle suspension systems, whose products are integrated into multiple battle tanks and other military vehicles.
-Its MT-883 engine and RK-325 transmission are essential components of Israel's Merkava battle tank (Marks 4 and 5) as well as the Namer armored personnel carrier.
+Its RK-325 transmission systems are essential components of Israel's Merkava battle tank (Marks 4 and 5) as well as the Namer armored personnel carrier.
+Sales to Israel account for 2-3% of Renk's business, as of 2025.

 Merkava Tanks Used in War Crimes

-The Israeli military has been using the Merkava as its exclusive main battle tank for decades, and used it extensively in its 2023-2025 genocidal war on the Gaza Strip.
-For example, Merkava tanks were part of the January 29, 2024 killing of 6-year-old Hind Rajab and her six family members.
-A tank round was found in the remains of the ambulance crew that attempted to rescue her.
+The Israeli military has been using the Merkava as its exclusive main battle tank for decades, and used it extensively in the 2023-2025 Gaza genocide.
+Merkava tanks were part of the January 2024 killing of 6-year-old Hind Rajab and her family.
+Tank-mounted machine guns fired on the Rajab family vehicle, and a 120mm tank round was found in the remains of the ambulance crew that attempted to rescue her.
 Merkava tanks also took part in a June 3, 2025 incident, in which the Israeli military killed 27 Palestinians as they were waiting for food at a "humanitarian" distribution point.
 In addition, Merkava tanks were reportedly used to "deliberately run over dozens of Palestinian civilians alive" and to destroy civilian property in multiple separate incidents during 2023-2024.

 Merkava tanks were also used in Israel's systematic attacks on Gaza's hospitals.
 For example, Merkava tanks participated in repeated attacks on Shifa Hospital, blockading the entrance and firing on unarmed civilians trying to evacuate in November 2023, and later reportedly firing “nonstop” at the ICU in March 2024.
 Merkava tanks similarly attacked the Indonesian Hospital and the Kamal Adwan Hospital in November-December 2023.
 Since hospitals are afforded special protections under international law, these attacks could amount to war crimes.